JB060/byrnes-insurance-investigations-2/README.md

  - Screen Readers: To test accessibility.
  - Validator Tools: To ensure HTML and CSS comply with standards (e.g., W3C Validator).

+### Finished Site Screenshots
+Add screenshots of the finished site below to visually showcase the final look of each page.

+Home Page:

+Booking Page:

+Testimonials Page:

 HTML for structure.
 CSS for styling and layout.